Proof

 What looked like a capacity problem was actually a pressure pattern.

 Under load, people were protecting pace over clarity.
-Team members were waiting too long to raise tension, filling gaps with assumption, or escalating issues upward before they were properly owned.
+Issues were being raised too late, filled in with assumption, or pushed upward before they had been properly owned.

 What DiameneR Did